 Just ask my friend, the shrimp.

 I bet you think you’ve seen every preparation for this succulent crustacean already.
 We’ll start with shrimp cocktail, tacos, burgers…

 In all seriousness, I feel like I’ve done (and overdone) the shrimp thing.
 I’ve smothered them in a sticky tamarind-scented sauce and covered them in crushed peanuts.
 I’ve tumbled them in crispy panko and served them alongside a vinegary sweet and sour dip.

 I wondered to myself, what other fun ways could I make this tiny little guy the big star of my dinner plate?
 And then it hit me.

 I needed to go back to the basics.
 And by basics, I mean citrus, butter, and garlic.

 I can’t even begin to count the number of seafood recipes in my repertoire that include these three ingredients.
-Piccata?
+Piccata, both shrimp and chicken preparations?
 Sure, just toss in some capers.
 Scampi?
 Yep, just add shallots and linguine.